 If you are enrolled in an IYC Local Plan HMO, you will need to find an in-network provider for your care unless you are a participant who is in her second or third trimester of pregnancy.
 Then you may continue to have access to your provider until the completion of postpartum care for yourself and the your baby.
 If you are enrolled in a Preferred Provider Organization (PPO) such as WEA Trust or the IYC Access Plan and you continue to see this provider, your claims will be paid at the out-of-network benefit level.

 If a provider contract terminates during the year (excluding normal attrition or formal disciplinary action), and you are a participant in your second or third trimester of pregnancy, the plan is required to pay charges for covered services from these providers on a fee-for-service basis.
 Fee-for-service means the usual and customary charges the plan is able to negotiate with the provider while the member is held harmless.

 Health plans will individually notify members of terminating providers (prior to the It's Your Choice open enrollment period) and will allow them an opportunity to select another provider within the plan's network.

 Your provider leaving the plan does not give you an opportunity to change plans midyear.

-You are strongly recommended to designate a primary physician or clinic.
-Your primary physician is responsible for managing your health care.
-Under most circumstances, he or she may refer you to other medical specialists within the health plan's provider network as he or she feels is appropriate.
+All participants must designate a PCP or PCC.
+Your primary PCP or PCC is responsible for managing your health care.
+Under most circumstances, they may refer you to other medical specialists within the health plan's provider network as he or she feels is appropriate.
 However, referrals outside of the network are strictly regulated for most health plans.
 Check with your health plan for their referral requirements and procedures.